-As well as providing a framework for political cooperation between the EU and Russia, the PCA also promotes the development of economic relations.
-The EU is Russia's main trading and investment partner, while Russia as the EU's fourth is also its largest oil, gas, uranium and coal exporter, important for EU energy needs.
-This economic inter-dependence of supply, demand, investment and knowledge has resulted in joint commitments to maintaining good economic relations with a specific focus on energy cooperation offering energy security and economic growth to both sides.
+The EU is nonetheless by far Russia's main trading and investment partner, while Russia as the EU's fourth trade partner is also its largest oil, gas, uranium and coal supplier, important for the EU energy needs.
+This economic inter-dependence of supply, demand, investment and knowledge resulted in numerous joint commitments to maintain good economic relations with a specific focus on energy cooperation offering energy security and economic growth to both sides.

 Following Russia's illegal annexation of Crimea in March 2014 and its role in the conflict in Eastern Ukraine, the EU imposed restrictive measures, including targeted economic measures, against Russia.
 In turn, Russia imposed restrictions on the import of agricultural and food products from the EU.

 Russia is the largest oil, gas, uranium and coal exporter to the EU.
 Likewise, the EU by far the largest trade partner of the Russian Federation.
 Based on this mutual interdependency and common interest in the energy sector, the EU and Russia developed a close energy partnership and launched an EU-Russia Energy Dialogue in 2000.

 The EU is ready to cooperate with Russia in further developing a number of basic market principles in the energy sector, such as: an energy efficiency and saving policy, investment facilitation and protection, the right of access to energy transport infrastructure, network operators’ independence from the natural monopoly producers, sector regulation, and reform of monopolies.